JuliaLang/julia/doc/manual/complex-and-rational-numbers.rst

     0.0 + 1.0im

-The :ref:`literal numeric coefficient notation <man-numeric-literal-coefficients>` does work when constructing complex number from variables.
+The :ref:`literal numeric coefficient notation <man-numeric-literal-coefficients>` does not work when constructing complex number from variables.
 Instead, the multiplication must be explicitly written out:

 .. doctest::